LSU Tigers men's basketball: John M. Parker Agricultural Coliseum

 The John M. Parker Agricultural Coliseum or John M. Parker Agricultural Center opened in 1937 and was home of the LSU Tigers Basketball team from its opening until 1971.
-The arena sat 12,000 people for basketball.
+The arena could seat 12,000 people for basketball.
 The Coliseum was host to the Pete Maravich-led teams of the late 1960s, and it was his prominence that led to the construction of the LSU Assembly Center which now bears his name.